Skip to main content

 Legal Protections for Pets

-Pets do not have the legal protections under federal law that service animals and ESAs have.
+Pets do not have the legal protections under federal law that service animals and ESAs do.
 Landlords can enforce their pet policies with pets and pet owners.
 This includes constraints on the types, sizes, and breeds of pets.

 Verification for Pets